Bricktech2000/Notes/notes/better markdown.md

 # Better Markdown

-this [[better markdown]] idea is meant to address the main issue with [[markdown]] in my opinion: inconsistency
+this [[better markdown]] idea is meant to address the main shortcoming of [[markdown]] in my opinion: inconsistency. formal markup doesn't have to be verbose and lightweight markup doesn't have to be informal; see also RFC 7764 $1.1 'On Formats' <https://www.rfc-editor.org/rfc/rfc7764.html#section-1.1>. [[markdown]] is human-first while [[better markdown]] is machine-first

 in [[better markdown]],

-- most constructs have a clear semantic meaning
+- constructs have a clear semantic meaning
-- most constructs have block and inline equivalents
+- constructs have block and inline equivalents
-- every control [[character]] can be escaped with a `\`, with no ambiguous exceptions
+- every meta[[character]] can be escaped with a `\`, with no ambiguous exceptions
 - constructs can be nested, and in a way that is actually consistent

-_a [[markdown]]-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions_ &mdash; <https://daringfireball.net/projects/markdown/syntax>. this is not a goal of [[better markdown]]. [[better markdown]] aims to be a consistent, extensible, formally-defined, light-weight markup language
+_a [[markdown]]-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions_ &mdash; <https://daringfireball.net/projects/markdown/syntax>. this is not a goal of [[better markdown]]. [[better markdown]] aims to be a consistent, extensible, formally-defined, lightweight markup language

 ## syntax